d-w-moore/Agric_Victoria_doc_setup/README.md

      `ireg -R s3resc -C /avr-irods-data/"Example Data" /tempZone/home/rods/"Example Data"`

-   - Unregister S3 contents with (in this case): `irm -Ur /tempZone/home/rods/"Example Data"`
+   - When/if necessary, unregister S3 contents with (in this case):

+     `irm -Ur /tempZone/home/rods/"Example Data"`
+     (Do not use `irm -fr ... ` as this could delete bucket contents.)